Contemporary Ballet Performance Ensemble

 - Before submitting, review your work carefully, as only complete applications are considered for acceptance.
 Scholarship applications, if applicable, must be submitted with you program application.
 For more information, see below.

 - If you need any assistance, contact email@example.com

 1. Audition Video

-Footage must be of clear viewing quality and preferably shot within six months, or as recent as possible, prior to submission.
-Videos shot outside of a studio, perhaps in a home, garage, or other setting are fine.
+Footage must be of clear viewing quality and preferably shot within three months, or as recent as possible, prior to submission.
 Media-enhanced, highly edited, or promotional type videos are not reviewed.
 Adjudicators prefer one concise video with a table of contents; multiple videos will be viewed if contents are properly identified.
 Use one of the following file types to successfully upload your video(s): MP4, M4V, AVI, FLV, MOV, WMV, MPG, MPEG, M2V, MKV, and WEBM.